-While some of the issues presented here are dated, the main issue is quite relevant to the argument being made by the Archbishop of Canterbury that the Lambeth Conference in 2020 should accept a diversity of views on sexuality in the name of “walking together” and “good disagreement,” which are merely gussied-up terms for “Continuing the Dialogue.”
+While some of the issues presented here are dated, the main issue is quite relevant to the argument being made by the current Archbishop of Canterbury and other Bishop Smooth-It-Aways that the Lambeth Conference in 2022 should avoid any further discussion of Lambeth I.10 in the name of “walking together” and “good disagreement.”

 In the feature essay of the volume, “The Handwriting on the Wall,” which I also wrote, I quoted this anecdote and comment: